neonbadger/DestinationUnknown/README.md

 The app makes SQLAlchemy queries into the database and returns the following data: the number of times the user has been curious and searched for a destination (curiosity stats), the number of times the user has been bold and requested Uber (boldness stats), and how many miles the user has traveled to Destination Unknown with Uber (in sandbox).
 With jQuery, these stats are shown with a flipping countup animation effect.
 ![](/static/img/Stats_1.gif)

-In addition, the user can also view a donut chart illustrating the percentage of times the user selected his or her celebrity alter-egos, made with D3.js.
+The user can also view a donut chart illustrating the percentage of times the user selected his or her celebrity alter-egos, made with D3.js.
 The user can selects and deselects the alter-ego in the legend to view the relative percentages.
 ![](/static/img/Donut_1.gif)

-As a bonus, there is a chord diagram showing how the user's mood affects the activity choice, also made with D3.js.
+In addition, there is a chord diagram showing how the user's mood affects the activity choice, also made with D3.js.
 How does feeling anxious correspond to whether you eat out more or work out more?
 How does practicing zen relate to how you feel?
-Find out the answers!
+Find out the answers here!

 ![](/static/img/Chord_2.gif)

 ## <a name="install"></a>Installation

-If you want to get a copy of the project up and running on your local machine for development and testing purposes, follow the following steps.
+If you want to get a copy of this project up and running on your local machine for development and testing purposes, follow the following steps.

 ####Prerequisite